chevah/geck/docs/office/onboarding.rst

 - Ask one of the system administrators to add your email to our groups / mailing lists.

-- During onboarding, please arrange and send a calendar invite to weekly meetings with your onboarding supervisor.
+- During onboarding, please ask for weekly meetings with your onboarding supervisor and send corresponding calendar invites.

 - Be connected to IRC on #chevah while you are "in the office".